Arc de Triomphe, as seen from the front

 • From on top of the monument you can see perfectly how the city is laid out/built up.
 And that the streets have many trees, which gives the idea of a green city.

 • At the end of the day is a good time to visit, since the light falls softly over the city then.
-Perfect for picture taking.
+Perfect for taking pictures.

 • Take at least an hour for your actual visit.
 Without the waiting lines.
 It’s usually really crowded at the monument.